RodrigoAk/yolov5/README.md

 - Mouse
 - Keyboard
 - Ethernet cable for internet.
+- Phone charger and micro-usb or barrel jack cable
+- For use with a "mobile" power source, and with heavy usage of CPU/GPU, it is recommended to power your Jetson through the barrel jack and a reliable power bank
+	- In our case, it was used the Baseus Adaman Metal Digital Display - Quick Charge Power Bank - 10000mAh - 22.5W
+	- With this, the voltage supply didn't oscilate bellow 4.75V that is the Jetson's minimum voltage to operate.
+Bellow this value, it will start to malfunction and maybe even turn off.

 ## JetPack 4.6
 First, for our case, we are using the Jetson Nano Developer Kit, which has